James Cacheris: Career

 Cacheris served as assistant corporation counsel from 1960 to 1962, in Washington, D.C., before entering private practice in 1962.
 He remained in private practice in Washington, D.C., and northern Virginia until 1971, when he became a judge of the 19th Judicial Circuit of Virginia, Fairfax Circuit Court.

 Federal judicial service

 Cacheris was nominated by President Ronald Reagan on October 20, 1981, to the United States District Court for the Eastern District of Virginia, to a new seat authorized by 92 Stat.
 1629.
 He was confirmed by the United States Senate on November 24, 1981, and received a commission on December 1, 1981.
 He served as Chief Judge from 1991 to 1997.
 He assumed senior status on March 30, 1998, and was succeeded by Judge Gerald Bruce Lee.
 Cacheris served as a Judge of the Foreign Intelligence Surveillance Court from 1993 to 2000 and served as a Judge of the Alien Terrorist Removal Court from 2005 to 2016, serving as chief judge from 2006 to 2016.
 He retired from active service on January 26, 2018.

+Notable cases

+Cacheris presided over several high-profile cases during his tenure on the United States District Court for the Eastern District of Virginia.

+In Dickerson v.
+United States, Cacheris suppressed statements made by a bank robbery suspect that were obtained without full compliance with Miranda v.
+Arizona warnings, while finding the statements voluntary.
+The United States Court of Appeals for the Fourth Circuit reversed, holding that 18 U.S.C. § 3501 governed the admissibility of confessions rather than Miranda.
+The Supreme Court of the United States reversed the Fourth Circuit in 2000, reaffirming that Miranda is a constitutional rule that cannot be overruled by statute.

+In United States v.
+Nicholson, Cacheris handled the prosecution of Harold James Nicholson, a senior Central Intelligence Agency officer charged with espionage for Russia.
+Cacheris denied a motion for recusal based on his prior service on the Foreign Intelligence Surveillance Court and denied a motion to suppress evidence obtained pursuant to the Foreign Intelligence Surveillance Act (FISA), upholding the constitutionality of FISA-authorized electronic surveillance and physical searches.
+Nicholson pleaded guilty and was sentenced to more than 23 years in prison.

+In 2016, Cacheris sentenced Romanian hacker Marcel Lehel Lazăr (known as "Guccifer") to 52 months in prison following a guilty plea to unauthorized access to a protected computer and aggravated identity theft.
+Lazăr had gained unauthorized access to the email and social media accounts of approximately 100 Americans, including high-profile political figures, between 2012 and 2014.